-At an event hosted by Colliers International’s Perth office and supported by CoreNet Global on September 6, an industry gathering heard first-hand accounts of how WELL™ can be incorporated into workplaces, how the process works and the way the flexibility built into WELL allows it to be a one size fits all framework to benchmark and improve outcomes for building occupants.
+At an event recently hosted by Colliers International’s Perth office and supported by CoreNet Global, an industry gathering heard first-hand accounts of how WELL™ can be incorporated into workplaces, how the process works and the way the flexibility built into WELL allows it to be a one size fits all framework to benchmark and improve outcomes for building occupants.

 Jason Parry, Regional Sales Manager Retail & Hospitality, Australia & New Zealand at Wilkhahn presented a case study on the way WELL™ principles were used to steer the conversion of a motorbike workshop in Surry Hills, an inner-city suburb in Sydney, into the company’s new Australian headquarters and retail showroom.

 Mr Parry said the German office furniture manufacturer’s first foray into the WELL Building Standard™ was a natural part of the company’s progression.

 “We see WELL™ as a continuation of the innovation that has long been a part of the company’s design philosophy,” he said.

 The adoption of the WELL Building Standard™ at Wilkhahn’s Sydney headquarters was overseen by WELL Space Chief Executive Eminè Mehmet who said the 650 sqm office and retail showroom, which is also the workplace for a staff of 12, was now on track to be the first WELL-certified retail project in Australia.

 Ms Mehmet said meeting the 26 preconditions and the choice of 55 optimisations for the Wilkhahn project was made easier by WELL’s flexibility, which allows for creative solutions.